Harjinder Singh (air vice marshal): World War II

 With the outbreak of the war in September 1939, Singh was offered a commission in the RAF by the Commander of the aircraft depot in Karachi.
 He declined the commission opting to stay on with the IAF noting that he did not mind remaining a NCO in the IAF all his life.
 On 1 November 1939, he was promoted to the rank of Hawai Havildar, equivalent to a sergeant.
 Eight months later, on 10 June 1940, he was promoted to the rank of Flight sergeant and appointed Station engineer of Fort Sandeman in the NWFP, commanded by Flight Lieutenant Karun Krishna Majumdar.
 During this stint, he was hailed as a 'Technical Wizard' by Flying Officer Baba Mehar Singh for repairing in 72 hours, an aircraft which had crash-landed.

 In March 1941, the commanding officer (CO) of No. 1 Squadron, Squadron Leader Subroto Mukerjee performed an emergency landing in a village after he was caught in a dust-storm.
 The aircraft was damaged and was repaired by Singh in the village within two days.
-Repairing a damaged aircraft in a remote corner away from the airbase and the depot was a remarkable feat and Mukerjee hailed Singh for his wonderful performance in a meeting with British NCOs attached to the squadron in Ambala.
+Mukerjee hailed Singh for repairing the aircraft even though lacking appropriate means in a meeting with British NCOs attached to the squadron in Ambala.
 In August 1941, the squadron converted to the Westland Lysander and Singh and his men trained on this aircraft.
 The Lysander had an issue with tail wheel tyres getting damaged during landing.
 Singh designed, fabricated and installed wooden wheels on the aircraft!

 In January 1942, No. 1 Squadron under Squadron Leader KK Majumdar received orders to move to Burma.
 The squadron moved by train to Rangoon via Calcutta while the twelve Lysanders were to fly from Peshawar via Lahore, Delhi, Kanpur, Calcutta and Chittagong into Burma.
 A day before they were to fly, three aircraft crash landed on the runway.
 The technical crew along with their equipment were on the train.
 Singh, without equipment or technical crew, led the pilots and their gunners to repair the aircraft and make them flight-worthy within 36 hours.
 Majumdar promoted Singh to acting Warrant Officer Class I.

 In February, No. 1 Squadron executed multiple bombing raids on Japanese airfield in Mae Hong Son.
 The Japanese retaliated with raids of their own almost every day.
 Singh led his team to keep the Lysanders serviceable throughout this time.
 After returning from Burma, the squadron moved to Secunderabad and then to Trichinopoly.
 In June 1942, it moved to Risalpur and converted to the Hawker Hurricane II B. In August, the CO Mukerjee and former CO Majumdar asked Singh to accept a technical commission and become an officer in the IAF.